MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 # Tutorial: Create C++ cross-platform projects in Visual Studio

+Visual Studio C and C++ development isn't just for Windows anymore.
 This tutorial shows how to use Visual Studio for C++ cross platform development based on CMake without having to create or generate Visual Studio projects.
 When you open a folder that contains a CMakeLists.txt file, Visual Studio configures IntelliSense and build settings automatically.
 You can quickly be editing, building, and debugging your code locally on Windows, and then switch your configuration to do the same on Linux, all from within Visual Studio.

 In this tutorial, you learn how to: